- The Washington Times - Wednesday, December 17, 2025

 Advertisement

-In December, China’s People’s Liberation Army Navy, which outnumbers the U.S. Navy in ship count, has been conducting its largest regional drills ever.
+In December, China’s People’s Liberation Army Navy, which outnumbers the U.S. Navy in ship count, conducted its largest regional drills ever.

-Beijing’s maritime assets comprising the PLAN, the China Coast Guard and “maritime militias” of centrally directed fishing fleets, variously menace Taiwan, Japan and the Philippines, the three democracies that constitute the strategic First Island China.
+Beijing’s maritime assets, comprising the navy, the coast guard and “maritime militias” of centrally directed fishing fleets, variously menace Taiwan, Japan and the Philippines, the three democracies that constitute the strategic First Island Chain.

 Ms. Takaichi is not alone in her defiance of these formidable forces.